John T. Downey: Release

 The CIA offered Downey continued employment and gave him back pay of $170,000.
-Downey was quite surprised by this amount as he was paid only $4,000 a year when he was captured.
+Downey was surprised by this amount, as he was paid only $4,000 a year when he was captured.
 However, CIA Director Allen Dulles had instituted a schedule of promotions and raises in his absence, eventually reaching $22,000 a year.
 His accrued salaries were kept in Series E savings bonds.
 When the amount exceeded that allowed by bond policy, money was deposited into bank savings accounts under false names.
-However, because the Internal Revenue Service required the reporting of earned interest, the money had to be transferred to an account in Downey's name.
 In 1964, some of the money was invested through a covert proprietary company.
 During his captivity, the CIA also gave an allotment of $700 a year from his salary to his mother which allowed her to purchase and mail food and vitamins to Downey.

 In 2006, the CIA's Studies in Intelligence included an article describing the mission, the capture, and, ultimately, the release of agents Downey and Fecteau.
 In 2008, the CIA declassified the internal side of the incident.
 The CIA commissioned a 60-minute documentary film, Extraordinary Fidelity, on the men's experiences in 2010.
 Although created for internal training, the film was also shared through the CIA's website in 2011.